Renting an Apartment in Siem Reap, an Insider Guide

 If anything is not up to scratch, chat to the owner about what you’d like fixed, changed or added, and begin negotiating.
 We found owners to be willing to add amenities or fixtures — even to put doorways in walls — to lock a tenant into a long-term lease.

-Apartments in Siem Reap can rent from anything from US$350-500 per month for something basic and compact to US$500-800 for something nicer and larger, with a balcony or terrace, and better located.
+Apartments in Siem Reap can rent from anything from US$350-500 per month for something basic and compact, but it probably won’t be centrally located.
+US$500-800 will get you something nicer, that’s furnished more tastefully, and is larger, with a balcony or terrace, and well located.

 The cheaper apartments will probably be painted in candy colours, have a very rustic kitchen (i.e. a concrete bench with a small portable gas stove), and be decorated with elaborately carved, heavy wooden furniture and older fixtures.
 The more expensive apartments are generally more Western in style, with cleaner lines, and a higher quality finish.

-Pay from US$800-$1,000 and you’ll get a big, centrally-located apartment or a large several-bedroom house, while up to $1,500 will get you a massive multi-bedroom modern villa or beautiful traditional-style Khmer house with lovely gardens and a swimming pool.
+Pay from US$800-$1,000 and you’ll get a big, modern, centrally-located apartment with sleek Western kitchen and stylish decor or a large, new, several-bedroom house, while up to $1,500 will get you a massive multi-bedroom modern villa or beautifully renovated, traditional-style Khmer house with lovely gardens and a swimming pool.

 Houses come with their own set of challenges.
-They aren’t as secure, so you’ll probably need to hire a security guard, and the maintenance/cleaning will require a handyman or cleaner.
-They may come with or without furniture, but one thing is for certain, the more you pay the better the kitchens will be.
+They aren’t as secure, so you’ll probably need to hire a security guard and the maintenance/cleaning will require a handyman or cleaner, if the family doesn’t live on site.
+The houses may come with or without furniture, but one thing is for certain, the more you pay the better the kitchens will be.

 We tried two different Siem Reap real estate agents as they generally had different listings, although there was occasionally overlap.
 We tried Samuel White from Independent Property Services and Fabien Lesecq from Siem Reap Properties.
 Both are available by email or phone via their website and will meet you and drive you around to look at properties.